tonito9/GPT_children_stories_wikipedia/README.md

-# Streamlit app to automatically write stories for children using Wikipedia knowledge and GPT.
+# Streamlit Python web app to automatically write stories for children using Wikipedia knowledge and GPT.

 ## Before running the app